markmoxon/elite-universe-editor/README.md

 * [master-elite](master-elite) contains the source code for BBC Master Elite, modified to hook in the Universe Editor.

+* [c64-elite](c64-elite) contains the original disk images for Commodore 64 Elite, which we extract and modify to hook in the Universe Editor.

-The latter two are heavily based on the repositories containing the fully documented source code for Elite on the [6502 Second Processor](https://github.com/markmoxon/6502sp-elite-beebasm) and [BBC Master](https://github.com/markmoxon/master-elite-beebasm).
+The middle two are heavily based on the repositories containing the fully documented source code for Elite on the [6502 Second Processor](https://github.com/markmoxon/6502sp-elite-beebasm) and [BBC Master](https://github.com/markmoxon/master-elite-beebasm).

 ## Building the Elite Universe Editor from the source